How to set OKRs: A practical guide to setting Objectives and Key Results

 Your Objective might be to improve the employee experience within your organisation, but how do you quantify that?
 One way might be to survey employee advocacy and satisfaction in your office both prior to and after the implementation of changes.
 But remember, you aren't limited to just one Key Result for each Objective.
 Along with tracking your employee Net Promoter Score (eNPS), it would also help to track things like turnover, sick-days, or the number of employee complaints.

-The anatomy of a great OKR
+The anatomy of an OKR

 A great OKR describes what you aspire to do and how you’re going to measure it.
 OKR is critical to your performance management strategy and are structed like this: I will (Objective) as measured by (Key Results).